hitesh-mori/hitesh-mori/README.md

 - :telescope: I'm passionate about developing mobile and web applications, actively contributing as a Developer to create innovative and impactful solutions

-- :zap: I have developed more than 5 mobile apps and 3 websites -🥈I have participated in 3 hackathons, and in each one, my team and I secured a position in the top 5.
+- :zap: I have developed more than 5 mobile apps and 3 websites

+- 🥈:I have participated in 3 hackathons, and in each one, my team and I secured a position in the top 5.
 Additionally, in one of these hackathons, we reached the 2nd place